 In some ways, these two films can be seen as a before-and-after.
 The before is 1993's The Program, which very much reminded me of the Florida State teams of the early-90s and Miami Hurricane teams of the late 80s.
 No doubt violations mounted for the fictional Eastern State University team, given all they went through during the course of the movie, including for Heisman candidate Joe Kane (Craig Sheffer).
 Kane is haunted by off-the-field issues, including an alcohol problem, that thwarts his Heisman campaign.
 But when he does play, he shines.

 We get to see what might have happened if the Eastern State football team was placed on probation and had all their scholarships stripped in Necessary Roughness.
-These movies aren't connected but it could easily be a sequel, albeit one with two very different tones.
+These movies aren't connected but the latter could easily be a sequel, albeit one with two very different tones.

 Blake might not be the best of fictional quarterbacks but boy could he throw a football at scarecrows.